 Forex: J$142.76 to one US dollar

-KINGSTON, Jamaica — The US dollar on Wednesday, September 16 ended trading at J$142.76 down by 35 cents according to the Bank of Jamaica's daily exchange trading summary.
+KINGSTON, Jamaica — The US dollar on Thursday, September 17 ended trading at a steady J$142.76 according to the Bank of Jamaica's daily exchange trading summary.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login